eait-itig/dhcp-relay/README.md

   packets, eg, DHCP INFORM packets from clients sent directly to their server, or packets from other DHCP relays.
-- The ability to list extra "helper" servers that can send messages via the relay the client network, but are not sent client requests.
+- The ability to list extra "helper" servers that can send messages via the relay to the client network, but are not sent client requests.

 ## Missing `dhcrelay` features